13998151318/NALA/README.md

 # NALA
 Source code for "NALA: an Effective and Interpretable Entity Alignment Method [Experiments, Datasets]"
-# Note：The source code are being sorted out.
+# Note：The source code is being sorted out.
 It will be released soon.

 ## Source code references
 The source code for some parts of our method has been adapted from the corresponding repositories.